 Mask initialization commands must observe the following rules:

-on blocks residing in another masked subsystem that you are initializing.
+blocks residing in another masked subsystem that you are initializing.

 Trying to set parameters of blocks in lower-level masked subsystems